Variance propagation for density surface models: Examples

-where $p(\hat{\boldsymbol{\theta}};B_{i},g_{m})$ is the detectability (estimated from a hazard-rate detection function) in segment $i$ for group size class $g_{m}$ ($m=1,\ldots,3$), when the Beaufort level was $B_{i}$ (same as for minke whales). $n_{i,g_{m}}\sim\text{Tweedie}$ where the power parameter was constrained to be $\geq1.2$.
-Each $f_{E,N,g_{m}}$ had a maximum basis size of 20 (total basis size of 60); the fitted model had a total effective degrees of freedom of 20.47 for $f_{E,N,g_{m}}$.
-Table \ref{tab:hp-obs-exp} shows observed vs expected counts by Beaufort --- there is some misfit at the highest state (perhaps due to our assumption certain detection at zero distance; Hammond et al. estimated this as 0.45 for Beaufort 0-1 and 0.31 in Beaufort 2-3).
-GAM checking showed reasonable fit to the data (low deviance explained of 26.4\% is not uncommon with DSMs).
-Plots of the per-group size bin predictions and the combined prediction are given in Figure \ref{fig:hp-pred}.
-Using (\ref{eqn-deltamethod}), the CV of abundance was estimated to be 0.0236, when our new variance propagation method was used the CV was estimated as 0.0965.
-So variance calculated assuming independence (via (\ref{eqn-deltamethod})) underestimates uncertainty in the case were group size (and therefore detectability) vary in space.
-Only a small piece of code implementing (\ref{eq:varN-group}) was required in addition to the \texttt{dsm\_varprop} function.
+The fitted model had a total effective degrees of freedom of 20.47 for $f_{E,N,g_{m}}$.
+GAM checking showed reasonable fit to the data.
+Table \ref{tab:hp-obs-exp} shows observed vs expected counts by Beaufort --- there is some misfit at the highest state, perhaps because detection probability at zero distance changes with Beaufort level (from \citeauthor{Hammond:2013fs}: 0.45 for Beaufort 0-1 and 0.31 in Beaufort 2-3).
+Plots of the per-group size bin predictions and the combined prediction are given in Figure \ref{fig:hp-pred}, which show some consistent patterns between group size classes (``hotspot'' off Southern Ireland) and some differences (varying distribution in the Irish Sea and Western Scotland), this kind of insight is not possible using a single smooth for all observations and may prove useful in cases where there are occasional very large group sizes (e.g., oceanic dolphins).
+Using (\ref{eqn-deltamethod}), the CV of abundance was estimated to be 2.36\%, when our new variance propagation method was used the CV was estimated as 9.65\%.
+The assumption of independence (via (\ref{eqn-deltamethod})) underestimates uncertainty in the case where group size (and detectability) vary in space.
+Only a small piece of code implementing (\ref{eq:varN-group}) was required in addition to the \texttt{dsm\_varprop} function (included in Supplementary Material A), we then gain the ability to make inferences about group size spatial distribution (traditionally requiring two separate models, one for encounter rate, one for group size; e.g., \citealp{Becker:2014bl}), as well as improve uncertainty estimation via variance propagation.